zephyrproject-rtos/zephyr/boards/x86/qemu_x86/doc/board.rst

 HPET System Clock Support
 -------------------------

-The qemu_x86 board configuration uses an HPET clock frequency of 25 MHz.
+The configuration uses an HPET clock frequency of 25 MHz.

 Serial Port
 -----------

-The qemu_x86 board configuration uses a single serial communication channel that uses the NS16550 serial driver operating in polling mode.
+The board configuration uses a single serial communication channel that uses the NS16550 serial driver operating in polling mode.
 To override, enable the UART_INTERRUPT_DRIVEN Kconfig option, which allows the system to be interrupt-driven.